Champion oil field: 1970s

 Champion field was discovered in 1970 by Champion-1 which is drilled in its most northern part. first oil platform was completed in 1972, to produce from shallow, oil-bearing intervals.
-1974, a blow-out at Champion-41 caused a delay of the appraisal / development operations and to compensate for this delay, eight isolated appraisal wells were drilled in 1975 - 1976.
+1974, a blow-out at Champion-41 caused a delay in the appraisal/development operations and to compensate for this delay, eight isolated appraisal wells were drilled in 1975 - 1976.

 The Champion West field was discovered in 1975 by well CW-1 and it is located approximately 7 km north-northwest of the Champion Main field and 15 km northeast of Iron Duke.
 The depth of Champion West's area is approximately 40 m.

-A blow-out occurred in the northern part of the main Champion field in well CP-141, early 1979.
+A blow-out occurred in the northern part of the main Champion field in well CP-141, in early 1979.
 A grid concept for platform location was introduced for the shallow part of the main field in 1978 which consists of the bulk of the known oil reserves to ensure most of the future draining are within easy reach of a platform location.

 1980s-1990s

 Construction of the centralised field facilities at Champion-7 began in 1980 until 1983.
+It has living accommodations, gaslift and compression capabilities, water treatment and injection facilities, and operation management for the field.